School District 40 New Westminster

 School District 40 New Westminster is a school district based in New Westminster, British Columbia, Canada.

 The school board serves the city of New Westminster, including the neighbourhood of Queensborough on Lulu Island.

+New Westminster School Board members

+Elected on October 15, 2022.
+By-election for one member on February 3, 2024.

 Schools

 New Westminster has a single secondary school, New Westminster Secondary School, three middle schools, and ten elementary schools.